cmordzinski/evm-tools/js/general-frontrunner/README.md

-Original code copied from: https://github.com/xCaptainFortune/Frontrunning-Bot-by-xCaptainFortune
+Original code copied and reformatted from: https://github.com/xCaptainFortune/Frontrunning-Bot-by-xCaptainFortune

 # Frontrunning Bot by xCaptainFortune